dagatsoin/ravioli/packages/ravioli/README.md

 ```
 #### Add acceptor

 We now need to add an acceptor for removing an item from the inventory.
-Note again, the name and the purpose is not revelant from a functional point of view but is from a business point of view.
+Note again, the name and the purpose are not revelant from a functional point of view but are from a business point of view.
 ```ts
   .addAcceptor("removeFromInventory", model => ({ mutator: ({id}) => {
     model.inventory.splice(model.inventory.findIndex(item => item.id === id), 1)